-This proactive, diversified approach to weed management is therefore the principal strategy for avoiding the emergence of herbicide resistant weeds in GM HT crops.
+This proactive, diversified approach to weed management is the principal strategy for avoiding the emergence of herbicide resistant weeds in GM HT crops.
+It is also the main way of tackling weed resistance in conventional crops.
 A proactive weed management programme also generally requires less herbicide, has a better environmental profile and is more economical than a reactive weed management programme.